fireproof-storage/fireproof/packages/fireproof/hooks/use-fireproof.md

  The hook takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
 See below for examples.

 The return value looks like `{ ready, database, addSubscriber }` where the `database` is your Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
-The `ready` flag turns true after setup completes, you can use the activate your UI.
-The `addSubscriber` function is used to update your app in realtime.
+The `ready` flag turns true after setup completes, you can use this to activate your UI.
+The `addSubscriber` function is used to update your app in realtime, see example.

 ## Usage Example